 The climbing interest started in the end of the 19th century, with two english guidebooks: “The Dolomite Mountains” 1864 and “Untrodded peaks and unfrequented valleys” 1873.
 But the first real rock climb routes were opened only in the 60’s, thanks to climbers like: Albino Michielli (also known as "Strobel"), Pietro Sommavilla, C.Angelini, Giuseppe da Damos, the polish Andrzey Mirga and Krzysztof Zurek, and many more.

 Same huts are placed in the area.
 They are called “casera” in the local dialect.
 Casera in this region are called the ancient shelters for animals made of wood or stones, reused today as bivouacs with beds, and fireplace.
 Most of them are open permanently.
 Few of them required keys to get previously from the owner.
 An important landmark for hikers and climbers in this area is the Casera Bosconero, a hut that is reached from the Pontesei resort in the Mae Valley.

-The nearest international airports are "Treviso", used for many low-cost flights, and "Venice" "Marco Polo".
+By plane The nearest international airports are "Treviso", used for many low-cost flights, and "Venezia" "Marco Polo".

 The first explorers of the massif were the local hunters of chamois.
 Most of the paths get the origin from that ancient chases.
 Even today, above the common tourist routes, there are the same wild, hidden and exposed paths called “Viàz” crossing the ledges of these characteristic mountains.